 Even so, the Ikko oh10 has the better overall cable setup.
 So they take this round.

 The impedance is another meter to judge the capability of the drivers.
 It represents the figure of how difficult it is to power the drivers.
 The smoother the delivery, the smoothers the sound.
 Also, a lower number indicates a positive outcome in this case.

 But does impedance affect sound quality?

-The answer is “not significantly”.
+The impedance doesn’t make any significant difference in sound quality.
 While there are some merits to having less impedance, its effect is very minuscule and almost ignorable.
 Compared to speakers, IEMs maintain a uniform impedance due to requiring less power.

 For big speakers, good impedance resides around 2, 4, or 8 ohms.
 But since the drivers are small for earphones, the number is much higher.
 It usually sits about 12 to 50 ohms.